refuel-ai/autolabel/docs/guide/llms/llms.md

 Autolabel supports multiple LLMs for labeling data.
 Some LLMs are available by calling an API with the appropriate API keys (OpenAI, Anthropic, etc.) while others can be run locally (such as the ones available on Huggingface).
 The LLM used to label can be controlled using the `provider` and `name` keys in the dictionary specified under `model` in the input config.

 Each LLM belongs to an LLM provider -- which refers to the organization or open-source framework through which we are able to access the LLM.
-A full list of LLM providers and LLMs that are currently supported is provided towards the end of the document.
+A full list of LLM providers and LLMs that are currently supported is provided towards the end of this page.

 Autolabel makes it easy to try out different LLMs for your task and this page will walk you through how to get started with each LLM provider and model.
-Separately, we've also benchmarked multiple LLMs across different datasets - you can read the full technical report here [link to blog post] or check out the latest benchmark results here [link to benchmarks].
+Separately, we've also benchmarked multiple LLMs across different datasets - you can read the full technical report here [link to blog post] or check out the latest benchmark results [here](/guide/llms/benchmarks).

 ## OpenAI
 To use models from [OpenAI](https://platform.openai.com/docs/models), you can set `provider` to `openai` when creating a labeling configuration.
 The specific model that will be queried can be specified using the `name` key.
 Autolabel currently supports the following models from OpenAI: